babarot/bashmark/README.md

 # Description

-*bookmarks is a shell script that allows you to save and jump to commonly used directories.
+*This is a shell script that allows you to save and jump to commonly used directories.
 Now supports tab completion.
 Please try it for a day, and you will find it very effective.*

 # Features